 2 large potatoes, peeled, sliced and fried for topping

-- Place a heavy skillet on medium heat, add oil when it becomes hot add sliced onions and saute till they turn translucent, add turmeric and stir.
+- Heat 3 tablespoons of oil in a large pan over medium heat, add the onions and saute until they are translucent, add turmeric and stir well.
 After a minute or two, add the meat and brown on all sides.
-Add a teaspoon of salt and 1/2 a teaspoon of black pepper.
-Mix well.
+Add salt, pepper and a pinch of cinnamon.
+Stir well.

-- Add the yellow split peas and saute for 5 minutes.
-Add water to cover all the ingredients (about 4 cups), spoon in the the tomato paste.
+- Add the yellow split peas to the pot and saute for 5 minutes, spoon in the the tomato paste.
 Mix thoroughly.

-- In the last ten minutes add the rose water and the lemon juice and cook.
+- In the last ten minutes add the rosewater if you like.